 - a.
 The Health and Social Care Act 2012 divided responsibilities for the commissioning and funding of sexual and reproductive health services between local authorities, Clinical Commissioning Groups (CCGs) and NHS England.
-The Health and Care Act (2022) abolished clinical commissioning groups (CCGs) and established statutory integrated care systems (ICSs) to take over CCG commissioning functions. - b.
+The Health and Care Act (2022) abolished CCGs and established statutory integrated care systems (ICSs) to take over CCG commissioning functions. - b.
 Local authorities are mandated to commission and fund comprehensive open-access sexual and reproductive health services for the benefit of all persons present in their area.
-Local authorities can commission and fund other services including HIV/STI prevention and support programmes.
-Local authorities have the lead for improving health and for coordinating efforts to protect public health. - c.
+Local authorities can commission and fund other services including HIV/STI prevention and support programmes. - c.
 NHS England is responsible for commissioning and funding GP practices to offer routine methods of contraception for their registered patients.
 GPs are also required to test for HIV/STIs, as and when required, and to offer or arrange for treatment of infections.
 NHS England is responsible for commissioning and funding HIV treatment and care. - d.
-The Greater Manchester Integrated Care Partnership (GMICP) is responsible for commissioning and funding abortion services.
-The GMICP is also responsible for arranging for patients to obtain permanent methods of contraception/sterilisation procedures including vasectomies and for the promotion of opportunistic STI testing and treatment within general practice.
+The Greater Manchester Integrated Care Board (GM ICB) is responsible for commissioning and funding abortion services.
+The ICB is also responsible for arranging for patients to obtain permanent methods of contraception/sterilisation procedures including vasectomies and for the promotion of opportunistic STI testing and treatment within general practice.